RavinSG/obsidian-cyber/Data Governance.md

 ### Data processors

 Data processors *report directly to the data controller and are responsible for processing the data on behalf of the data controller*.
 The data processor is typically a vendor and is often tasked with installing security measures to help protect the data.
-Data processing issues are typically escalated to the individual who oversees the third-party organization responsible for data processing.
+Data processing issues are typically escalated to the individual who oversees the third-party organisation responsible for data processing.

 ### Data custodians